WVURAIL/dspira/_posts/2022-07-11-setting-up-a-two-horn-interferometer.md

 6. <B>For Adding Interferometry:</B>

-   - Run the spectrometer program Interferometer_SimpleSpectrometer_Adding.grc
+   - Run the spectrometer program limesdr-adding.grc

    - Plug the Lime SDR into a USB port.